fbattini/Building-Energy-Modeling-Configurator/README.md

 ![Configurator-GIF](https://github.com/fbattini/Building-Energy-Modeling-Configurator/assets/71373172/764c4435-da1a-4f52-ba9e-3052162a8fe7)

-The distribution file are in the folder named Configurator, which can be downloaded to directly use the tool.
-All the other files present in the repository are the Python files used to develop the configurator.
+The distribution files are located in the Configurator folder, which can be downloaded to use the tool directly.
+All other files in the repository are the Python files used to develop the configurator.

 To use the configurator it is necessary to:
-- Download the Configurator folder present in this repository
+- Download the Configurator folder from this repository
-- Download the 9.4.0 version of EnergyPlus compatible with the operating system from the [program website](https://github.com/NREL/EnergyPlus/releases/tag/v9.4.0), or directly download the installer for the [32-bit](https://github.com/NREL/EnergyPlus/releases/download/v9.4.0/EnergyPlus-9.4.0-998c4b761e-Windows-i386.exe) or [64-bit](https://github.com/NREL/EnergyPlus/releases/download/v9.4.0/EnergyPlus-9.4.0-998c4b761e-Windows-x86_64.exe) version
+- Download the operating system-compatible version 9.4.0 of EnergyPlus from the [program's website](https://github.com/NREL/EnergyPlus/releases/tag/v9.4.0), or download the installer for the [32-bit](https://github.com/NREL/EnergyPlus/releases/download/v9.4.0/EnergyPlus-9.4.0-998c4b761e-Windows-i386.exe) or [64-bit](https://github.com/NREL/EnergyPlus/releases/download/v9.4.0/EnergyPlus-9.4.0-998c4b761e-Windows-x86_64.exe) version directly
-- Install EnergyPlus in the folder suggested during the installation process (C:\EnergyPlusV9-4-0)
+- Install EnergyPlus to the folder suggested during the installation process (C:\EnergyPlusV9-4-0)
 - Open the executable file named Configurator.exe in the Configurator folder

-The configurator was developed in Python programming language and is based on numpy, pandas, eppy, and customtkinter.
+The configurator is written in the Python programming language and is based on numpy, pandas, eppy and customtkinter.

 ## More details and references
 To learn more about this work or to cite it, please see the following publication (conference proceeding in Italian):